google/error-prone/docs/installation.md

 [`com.sun.source.util.Plugin`](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/com/sun/source/util/Plugin.html)
 API, and can be used with JDK 9, 10 and 11 by adding Error Prone to the `-processorpath` and setting the `-Xplugin` flag.

+Add any other annotation processors and Error Prone custom checks to the `-processorpath` as needed.

 Example: